Health of veterans

 - a higher proportion of ex-serving ADF males were admitted for mental health-related care compared with all Australian males (8.1% and 6.6%, respectively).

-- the proportion of ex-serving females who were admitted for mental health-related care was higher in comparison to admitted Australian females, but this was mainly driven by those aged 25–34 (7.4% and 4.9%, respectively).
+- the proportion of ex-serving females who were admitted for mental health-related care was higher in comparison to admitted Australian females, but this was mainly driven by those aged 25–34 (7.4% and 4.9%, respectively) with similar trends for ex-serving and all Australian females in other age groups.

 Between 2013 and 2020, almost 4,400 ex-serving ADF members presented to an emergency department for intentional self-harm or suicidal ideation.
-This is equivalent to 3.7% of all ex-serving ADF presentations to emergency departments, higher than the proportion of 2.8% for all Australians (AIHW 2024a).
+This was equivalent to 3.7% of all ex-serving ADF presentations to ED, higher than 2.8% which was recorded for all Australians.
+There were 3,600 (3.7%) ex-serving males and 770 (4.1%) ex-serving females who presented for self-harm or suicidal behaviour (AIHW 2024).

 Health expenditure